jrussbautista/dress-shop/README.md

 - Node js
 - MongoDB
 - Stripe (for payment)
+- Now (for deployment)

 ## Requirements

+- Node.js
+- Now.js
-add a .env and .env.build at root folder of project and add the following
+- add a .env and .env.build at root folder of project and add the following

 ```
 MONGO_URL="your mongo db uri"